felix314159/gophy/README.md

 ## Credits
 I would like to thank FIAS and HFHF for supporting my work.
 I would also like to thank my professor who provided valuable feedback over time.

-Additionally, I want to give credits to the authors of the following Go packages, while I aimed to make use of Go's standard library or write my own code, in certain instances I relied on third-party code:
+Additionally, I want to give credits to the authors of the following Go packages, while I aimed to make use of Go's standard library or write my own code, in certain instances I relied on third-party code or on external packages that are developed outside of the Go core:
 * [Go-libp2p](https://github.com/libp2p/go-libp2p) which is the networking stack used for peer discovery and data exchange between peers.
 * [Bbolt](https://github.com/etcd-io/bbolt) which is the database used to store blockchain data.
 * [Msgpack](https://github.com/vmihailenco/msgpack) which is a Go implementation of the MessagePack object serialization library.
-* [SHA3](https://pkg.go.dev/golang.org/x/crypto/sha3) which is a Go implementation of SHA3 functions.
 * [Base58](https://github.com/btcsuite/btcd/tree/master/btcutil/base58) which is a Go implementation of the base58 plain text encoding scheme.

+* [Crypto/SHA3](https://pkg.go.dev/golang.org/x/crypto/sha3) which is a Go implementation of SHA3 functions.
 * [Crypto/SSH](https://pkg.go.dev/golang.org/x/crypto/ssh) which contains functions to serialize Ed25519 and other kinds of keys into the widely supported OpenSSH format.
 <a name="credits"/>